andrewkho/andrewkho.github.io/docs/wordle-solver.md

 I was curious about what other people have been trying, and one of the first hits to come up was this [post on a minimax method](https://towardsdatascience.com/automatic-wordle-solving-a305954b746e).
 The approach described there is to choose the word that minimzes the worst case scenario.
 The author tested it's worst-case performance as 5 guesses, which is extremely good for such a simple heuristic!
-However, in my experiments with it, it often took more guesses than I took, and I'm quite the notice.
+However, in my experiments with it, it often took more guesses than I took, and I'm quite the novice.

 ## Reinforcement Learning